We're giving you the chance to win back the value of your meal - every time you dine this month!

 A sunflower-decorated ceremony display at Apton Hall

-As the weather heats up in July, summer is in full swing, and a number of flowers which are meekly available earlier in the year come into full bloom.
+As the weather heats up in July, many flowers which are meekly available earlier in the year come into full bloom.
 July is an opportunity to enjoy them at their prime.
-July weddings are absolutely filled with floral flourish, but there is also the opportunity to also incorporate a number of aromatic herbs to your floral arrangements, including geranium, Ssilver lavender, or dill.
+July weddings are absolutely filled with floral flourish, but there is also the opportunity to incorporate a number of aromatic herbs into your floral arrangements, including lavender or dill.
 Dotting sprigs of these herbs throughout your venue arrangements, whether in your pew decorations or incorporated into table vases, is a creative way to both decorate and scent the day.

 August in-season wedding flowers